• Skip to primary navigation

 • Add the oil, flour, and all seasoning into the bowl with potatoes and toss to evenly coat.

-• Place potatoes standing up on a baking sheet, so the skin side is down, and roast for 30 minutes, or until crisp.
+• Place potatoes standing up on a rimmed baking sheet in a single layer, so the skin side is down, and roast for 30 minutes, or until crisp.

 Notes